Resorts World Manila attack: Identification of the perpetrator and motive

-Soon after the incident, the Philippine National Police Director General Ronald dela Rosa issued official statements regarding the attack, describing it as perpetrated by a single shooter, refuting prior eyewitnesses' statements that there were two gunmen and that the motive was to steal chips from the casino area of the resort complex, clearing the casino of all employees and guests with warning shots and setting the casino room ablaze as a distraction or smoke screen.
-Dela Rosa also confirmed that while no one was injured by gunfire from the suspect, the burning tables and chair stuffing produced poisonous smoke that killed at least 36 people with many others injured by the smoke and stampede.
-The suspect fled the casino and meandered throughout the complex before isolating himself in a hotel room where, according to Dela Rosa: "He lay down on the bed, covered himself with a thick blanket, apparently poured gasoline on the blanket and burned himself."
+Soon after the incident, the Philippine National Police described the attack as perpetrated by a single shooter, refuting prior witness statements that there were two gunmen.
+Police found the motive was to steal chips from the casino, clearing the casino of employees and guests with warning shots and setting the room ablaze as a distraction or smoke screen.

-The Philippine National Police probed for any possible security lapses that may have allowed the gunman to enter the premises.
-Blood samples left behind by the bleeding suspect were collected from a stairwell leading to the Room 510 and an autopsy was conducted to identify the suspect's body, which had been burned beyond recognition.
-During preliminary investigations, Chief Superintendent Oscar Albayalde stated that the police suspected the lone assailant might have been a tall white adult male who spoke English and likely set the casino tables and furniture on fire as a diversion while he committed the robbery.
+The Philippine National Police probed for security lapses that may have allowed the gunman to enter the premises.
+Blood samples left by the bleeding suspect were collected from a stairwell leading to Room 510 and an autopsy was conducted to identify the suspect's body, which had been burned beyond recognition.
+During preliminary investigations, police suspected the assailant was a tall white adult male who spoke English.

-On June 3, the authorities released CCTV footage of the incident that extensively depicted the progression of events.
-The gunman had arrived at the casino in a taxi, whose driver was later interviewed revealing that the gunman hailed for him at San Lazaro and spoke fluent Tagalog, but disputes the allegation that the suspect was shot in the leg during the initial standoff with the SWAT by claiming that the suspect was already limping when he exited the taxi to enter the casino (the suspect was later revealed in an autopsy to not be wounded by gunfire in the leg).
-The footage shows the initial moment when gunfire prompted shoppers, guests, and gamblers to rush for exits and cover, the gunman dousing flammable poker tables and slot machine chairs with gasoline and igniting them, the robbery itself, the gunfight, and the suspect's retreat to the hotel room.
-The footage also revealed that the suspect unmasked after hiding at the base of the hotel stairwell, revealing his face as he looked directly at one of the cameras during his flight upstairs.
-Further investigation of public CCTV footages in Manila revealed that the suspect acquired 3 L of gasoline from a local refueling station around 11:19 pm before boarding the taxi to the casino.
+On June 3, authorities released CCTV footage of the incident.
+The gunman had arrived at the casino in a taxi, whose driver revealed that the gunman hailed him at San Lazaro and spoke fluent Tagalog.
+The driver claimed the suspect was already limping when he entered the casino, corroborated by an absence of bullet wounds in the autopsied body.
+Footage showed the warning shots, the gunman dousing furniture with gasoline and igniting it, the robbery, the gunfight, and the retreat to the hotel room.
+The footage revealed that the gunman unmasked after hiding at the base of the hotel stairwell, revealing his face as he looked directly at one of the cameras during his flight upstairs.
+Investigation of public CCTV footage in Manila revealed that the gunman acquired 3 liters of gasoline from a fuel station around 11:19 pm before boarding the taxi to the casino.